neorv32 logo

 There are no dedicated configuration options to optimize the processor for energy (minimal consumption; energy/instruction ratio) yet.
 However, a reduced processor area (Optimize for Size) will also reduce static energy consumption.

-Disable all processor modules that are not actually used (exclude them from synthesis if the will be never used; disable a module via it’s control register if the module is not currently used).
+Disable all processor modules that are not actually used (exclude them from synthesis if they will be never used; disable a module via it’s control register if the module is not currently used).

 Processor-internal clock generator shutdown